AGL

 If the requirements for drone operations in the ‘open’ category are not complied with, operations must be performed in the categories which are subject to authorization.
 Authorizations for the ‘specific’ category of operations are granted in accordance with Article 12 of Implementing Regulation (EU) 2019/947.

 The application must be submitted to the federal state aviation authority that is locally competent for the applicant.
 In the case of natural persons, jurisdiction depends on the applicant’s main place of residence; in the case of legal persons, it depends on the applicant’s place of business.
-If one of the following federal states has local jurisdiction, competence has been transferred from that federal state to the Federal Aviation Office (LBA): Bavaria, Berlin, Brandenburg, North Rhine-Westphalia, Saarland, Saxony and Thuringia.
+If one of the following federal states has local jurisdiction, competence has been transferred from that federal state to the Federal Aviation Office (LBA): Bavaria, Berlin, Brandenburg, Mecklenburg-Western Pomerania, North Rhine-Westphalia, Saarland, Saxony,

 A UAS operator is a natural or legal person who operates or plans to operate one or more drones.
 In Implementing Regulation (EU) 2019/947, this person is referred to as “unmanned aircraft system operator” or “UAS operator” for short.
 The operator is responsible for ensuring compliance with statutory requirements.
 Since 31 December 2020, every UAS operator operating a UAS with a take-off mass of 250 g or more is required to register.
 Registration is also obligatory for UAS of less than 250 g if the UAS is equipped with a sensor for recording personal data, e. g. with a camera.